-The Great Beyond Visitors Centre and Hall of FameThe Great Beyond Visitors Centre and Hall of Fame is a ‘must visit’ Laverton attraction, and incorporates a gift shop with an extensive collection of history books, maps and guides and unique locally made gifts, a café serving delicious cakes, cold drinks and coffee and the official visitor centre for the Shire of Laverton.
+The Great Beyond Visitor Centre and Hall of FameThe Great Beyond Visitor Centre and Hall of Fame is a ‘must visit’ Laverton attraction, and incorporates a gift shop with an extensive collection of history books, maps and guides and unique locally made gifts, a café serving delicious cakes, cold drinks and coffee and the official Visitor Centre for the Shire of Laverton.
 The ‘Hall of Fame’ celebrates the many explorers who traversed the Laverton region from the mid-19th to early 20th century.

 Old Police PrecinctThe Historic Police Complex consists of a number of buildings which include the Gaol, Police Station and former Sergeant’s quarters.
 This historic precinct represents an early 20th century way of policing and living.
 The precinct has a close association with the development of the law and law enforcement in Western Australia.

 Old Police Precinct Gaol CellsThe Gaol clearly demonstrates the way of maintaining law and order that developed during the early 1900’s.
 The conditions of life in a gaol of that period are still obvious today.